bitshares/dev.bitshares.works/docs/intro/architectures.rst

 BitShares Members
 ===================

-If you have a BitShares account, you are a BTS Holder, and you have a voting power to make decisions in the BitShares Community.
-(Read more: :ref:`BitShares Accounts <bts-accounts>` )
+First, let's understand how we call BitShares Blockchain Community members and groups.
+When you create a wallet and hold any BTS, you are a BTS Holder (i.e., shareholder).
+As a BTS Holder, you have a voting power to make decisions in the BitShares Blockchain Community.
+BTS Holders can vote for witnesses, committee members, and workers by using your wallet.
+As an option, if you wish,  you can case your voting power to a "Proxy" voter.
+The Proxy vote in behalf of BTS Holders account.

 .. image:: ../../_static/structures/btsholders-v1.png
         :alt: BitShares Architecture